 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 There is no shortage of options when it comes to sandwich shops, and Jersey Mike’s Subs seems to be climbing the list quicker than most.
-They’re now the third-fastest-growing quick-service restaurant in America with over 2,000 locations.
+They’re now the third-fastest-growing quick-service restaurant in America, with over 2,000 locations.
+So watch your back, Subway.
+But one of our favorite things about the chain is the Jersey Mike’s secret menu, which holds all kinds of goodies.

-After spending some time studying Jersey Mike’s menu prices and reviewing Jersey Mike’s rewards program, we’ve uncovered a few ways you can make the most of your next visit to the sandwich shop with secret menu items and savings hacks.
+After spending some time studying Jersey Mike’s menu prices and reviewing their rewards program, we’ve uncovered a few ways you can make the most of your next visit to the sandwich shop with secret menu items and savings hacks.

-Get to know the Jersey Mike’s secret menu and their secret numbering system.
+Get to know Jersey Mike’s secret menu and their secret numbering system.

 If you don’t see a number on the board, that doesn’t mean it doesn’t exist.
 There are some secret menu numbers and items to enjoy upon request.